 There are few cities with a nature island within their borders.
 Both in the Netherlands and abroad I don’t know many examples.
 Rotterdam does have one.
 Okay, not really in the middle of the city, but well within the municipal boundaries and even (largely) within the Ringroad.
 We are of course talking about Brienenoord (pronounce breen-a north), separated from the rest of the city by a river channel named Zuiddiepje (which translates as Little Southern Deep) Van Brienen The island is 1400 meters long and about 200 meters at its widest point.
 It has been around since the early 19th… Read More

 Autumn is the season of special effects par excellence.
-In addition to beautifully colored trees and spectacular cloudy skies, fog sometimes creates a special atmosphere in these months.
-On October 8, the conditions in Rotterdam were truly sensational.
+In addition to beautifully colored trees and spectacular cloudy skies, mist and fog sometimes create a special atmosphere in these months.
+On October 8, the mist conditions in Rotterdam were truly sensational.
 The day started with thick fog but at about nine o’clock the sun slowly started to break through.
 From my balcony I first saw the Parkhotel, the Boymans museum and the Depot building emerge from the mists.
 After that, the Euromast and the twin towers of the Erasmus MC slowly appeared.
-Apocalyptic Beautiful images quickly appeared on the internet, shot from high… Read More
+Apocalyptic Beautiful images quickly appeared on the internet,… Read More